ritwikbera/ritwikbera.github.io/_posts/2020-04-04-Efficient DL.md

     ![Quant](/assets/img/quant.png)

     *An example of binary quantization.
 The binary operation in this case is a convolution with kernel [1 1 -1].
 Source: https://medium.com/@joel_34050/quantization-in-deep-learning-478417eab72b*

+> Note about quantization: When both weights and activations are quantized, one must ensure that the input distribution to a quantized layer must be similar to the output distribution, for quantization and dequantization to be effective.
+This is why ReLU is never quantized by itself but clubbed with an adjacent layer to keep input and output distributions of the combineed unit similar.

 * In order to store the model with even lower memory, _Huffman Coding_ is used to reduce the bit representations of more common weights (bigger cluster) to fewer bits.